Collective Investment Scheme Registration Process

 Appointment of trustee

 A Collective Investment Management Company shall appoint a trustee who shall hold the assets of the collective investment scheme for the benefit of unitholders.

 Eligibility for appointment as a trustee.

-If it makes a disclosure of its intention to invest in the offer document of the collective investment scheme, and
+- If it makes a disclosure of its intention to invest in the offer document of the collective investment scheme,

 Does not charge any fees on its investment in that collective investment scheme.

 A registered Collective Investment Management Company is eligible to raise funds from the public by launching schemes.
 Such schemes have to be compulsorily credit rated as well as appraised by an appraising agency.
 The schemes also have to be approved by the Trustee and contain disclosures, as provided in the Regulations, which would enable the investors to make an informed decision.
 A copy of the offer document of the scheme has to be filed with SEBI and if no modifications are suggested by SEBI within 21 days from the date of filing then the Collective Investment Management Company is entitled to issue the offer document to the public for raising funds from them.